GuiPimenta-Dev/lambda-forge/projects/youtube-live-insights/README.md

 This project is the MVP of a SaaS that utilizes Large Language Models (LLMs) to measure and analyze engagement levels in YouTube live streams.
 By focusing on interactions within the live chat, it identifies key moments in the video that can be transformed into engaging, shorter clips for YouTube.

+**Note**: The evaluation may vary based on the context provided to the LLM about the YouTuber in the prompt.

 It's a serverless project deployed on AWS using [Lambda Forge](https://github.com/GuiPimenta-Dev/lambda-forge).

 # Diagram